 and Service Management to manage your API.
 When you deployed your

-gcloud endpoints services delete SERVICE
+gcloud endpoints services deploy command, the

 To delete an instance running in the App Engine flexible environment: